trothr/chicory/Supply-Chain.md

 A number of keys are held in the GitHub project for Chicory.
 Keys included with the Chicory project have been through some amount of vetting, but again, *vetting is your responsibility*.
-The team cannot be held responsible for rogue keys or other malware, as hard as we try to keep things secure.
+The Chicory development team cannot be held responsible for rogue keys or other malware, as hard as we try to keep things secure.

 Vetting of keys is *your* responsibility.
 If the maintainers of Chicory collections vetted the keys, that would introduce a hierarchy.
 But also, you would have to delegate trust, distancing yourself from trust anchors.
 For more information see the Code Signing markdown page.

 Package artifacts from Chicory are usually delivered as hierarchies, not as ZIP or TAR archives.
-The hierarchies are not signed.
+The resulting hierarchies are not signed.
+Cryptographic trust is at the source level.

 ## NORD

 The NORD system uses Chicory for all packages outside of its core OS components.
-The distinction is intentionally vague.
-What is "the core"?
+The distinction is intentionally vague: What is "the core"?

 When you see references to "CD0" in NORD space, those are packages which can be reliably built via Chicory, and even deployed by Chicory,